 The Polish government and EU are investing €355M+ in infrastructure projects converging on this corridor.
 Roads, rail, energy grid, and flood protection — all currently in progress.
 This is infrastructure the buyer receives without funding.

-Full reconstruction of the DK94 national road segment serving the corridor.
-This road runs parallel to the A4 motorway and provides secondary access to the industrial zone.
+Full reconstruction of the DK94 national road to 11.5t/axle standard with pedestrian-cycling path and lighting.
+This road runs parallel to the A4 and provides secondary access to the corridor.

 Expansion of approximately 60 km of national road to 2x2 dual carriageway standard, connecting the corridor westward toward Lubin and the copper mining region.